 In the 1940s, dog fighting was prohibited throughout the islands, but fights were known to continue throughout the next decade—and it was during this time that Presa Canario numbers faltered thanks to the introduction of alternate fighting breeds such as the Great Dane, Doberman Pinscher, and German Shepherd.
 It nearly caused the extinction of the Presa Canario, which were relegated in small numbers to farmers and herdsmen as their primary guard dog.

-Due to their aggressive tendencies, the Presa Canario has been banned from several countries.
+Due to its aggressive tendencies, the Presa Canario has been banned from several countries.
 The breed is allowed in the United States, but not currently recognized by the American Kennel Club.
+However, they are accepted by the AKC Foundation Stock Service, which provides a secure location for its records and permits the dogs to compete in AKC companion events.

 Presa Canario Care